Shelby219/T3A1_workbook/README.md

 -	Git Workflow: For our Git workflow we decided on a forking workflow.
 This involved having a clear core understanding of the workflow and the processes and order of action, we both agreed we had.
 This was determined at the beginning stages of the Hackathon and a repository was set up immediately and forked by my partner.
 Setting up this workflow at the beginning and talking through the process gave us both a clear understanding of what we needed to do whilst working on particular area/features of the project.
 We were able to work on separate feature branches, then merge them into the main with very minimal merge conflicts due to keeping our communication front and centre in the Hackathon process.
 This meant during the timeframe the Git Workflow did not cause any issues or interruptions, which gave us the opportunity to focus on the application.
 -	Planning and documentation: The start of the project involved some initial planning which was done on a simple google doc.
 This involved talking through ideas and research and noting them down to form a basis of our application idea.
 Once an idea and them was decided we set up a Trello board to implement a basic, but clear development plan for the 2.5days of coding.
 For this process to be successful we needed to have a good planning focus and methodology in which we could outline an implementation plan.
 This ability is what gave the Hackathon a direction to work towards.
 Contained in the Trello board were cards for the Server and client-side work, cards for doing done and a backlog.
 Additionally, a card for some user story outlining proved useful for reference.
 A nice to have card was added when we determined certain features and components were better on this card given the short time frame.
 Whilst usually more detailed mock-ups and wireframes we accompany planning, we still implemented a simple wireframe for the main application dashboard, this enabled direction for the front-end creation.
 Knowledge of creating wireframes was necessary, and Figma was the tool of choice in this process.
 -	MVC File Structure: Knowledge of the MVC architecture was required in this build process.
 This framework was the core architectural pattern of the application component separation.
 These being the Model, Views and Controller.
 The Model is the part of the application dealing and interacting with the database, the view is presenting of the data rendered on a user interface, and the Controller is the glue between Model and View where we can request data from our database(via the model) and then send a response to our view.
 Understanding the way this architecture works and operates together was required.
-In addition, another architecture component for an Express App was the Utilities, in order to keep our controller from getting to inflated, keeping logic in the utilities was beneficial.
+In addition, another architecture component for an Express App was the Utilities, in order to keep our controller from getting too inflated, keeping logic in the utilities was beneficial.
 -	CRUD application concepts: The type of application created in this Hackathon was a CRUD application.
 Knowledge of CRUD (Create, Read, Update, Delete) functions and paired with the corresponding HTTP request was needed.
 This required an understanding of HTTP routing and requests.
 As team we did face certain challenges with our PUT and DELETE requests, this was due to not fully grasping the link to client-side HTTP requests connecting to the server-side, particular with integrating this with our rendering engine of choice PUG.
 We were able to work through this as a team, and through research and refreshing our knowledge on these topics during the Hackathon process.
 - JavaScript: Knowledge of fundamental JavaScript was key in this process as this was the core of the project, without this basis the following could not be implemented.
 -	Server-side: A good knowledge basis for the following was required in order the create our server-side code.